adambowen/adambowen.github.io/_posts/2016-09-29-Exceptions-Part-4.md

 In "[On Testing Part 2](/Testing-Part-2/)" I talk about the different layers of the test pyramid.
-With D+I classes we can test that invariants are preserved at the unit level, and then assume that the invariants will hold at the levels above that thus implicitly increasing the coverage of the higher level tests.
+With D+I classes we can test that invariants are preserved at the unit level, and then assume that the invariants will hold at the levels above.
+Thus, we implicitly increase the coverage of the higher level tests.

+[^interfaces]: You might wonder where interfaces fit in this categorisation.
+My
+	view is that interfaces can fall into any of the categories.
+Some interfaces are just "accessors" for data which do not specify how that data is represented.
+Some are "accessors" for functionality, and some provide preserve invariants of one form or another.

 So why are exceptions beneficial to D+I classes?
 Well, it comes down to the strength of the invariants.
 If the initialisation of a class can fail then